TheLastMonkey/YouTubeTrendingScraper/README.md

 This script is as is.
 Use at your own risk read it before you use it and I'm not responsible for how you use the script or the information it scrapes.

 # Potential Uses
-let's say someone wanted to keep track of the YouTube trending page and and create a database that can be graphed and analyzed to draw some conclusions yes.
+let's say someone wanted to keep track of the YouTube trending page and and create a database that can be graphed and analyzed to draw some conclusions.

 The script will return the rank, title,  number of views, channel name, Channel link,  video link, metadata, and how long ago the file was uploaded, it's also capable of telling if a video is live.